simerplaha/JustSQL/README.md

 # Query parameters

 SQL parameters are set with the suffix `?`.

-The above `INSERT` query can be re-written with parameters as following
+The above `INSERT` query can be written with parameters as following

 ```scala
 //Or insert using parameters